very fast (maximum several seconds)

 The challenge is to make comparable measurements with simple sensors!

 SLIDE 6.
-Remembering our goal of understanding what we are measuring,
+Remembering or goal of understanding what we are measuring,

-by computer using acid, base and dump valves.
-Some flushing was
+computer using acid, base and dump valves.
+Some flushing was required

 was a little too high, causing some solution of myofibrillar proteins.

 Despite this, pH effects were reversible and predicable from what we know

 of the effect of pH on the negative electrostatic repulsion of thick and

 SLIDE 8.
 This shows the components connected to the fibre-optic light

 guide in the experiment to study the effect of pH on the reflectance of

 the disk of pork.
 A solenoid-shutter is required in the illumination pathway